Mohamedkrs/ToxiProxy_Docker-compose/README.md

 One of the testcases was to inject the toxic periodicly and with breaks between them.

 # Overview
-This work exploits toxiporxy [python module](https://github.com/douglas/toxiproxy-python), [docker](https://www.docker.com/) and [docker compose](https://docs.docker.com/compose/) and can be udes to test out any application.
+This work exploits toxiproxy [python module](https://github.com/douglas/toxiproxy-python), [docker](https://www.docker.com/) and [docker compose](https://docs.docker.com/compose/) and can be udes to test out any application.
 All of the proxies and toxic configurations are stored in the [config.json](https://github.com/Mohamedkrs/ToxiProxy/blob/master/config/Config.json) file.
 # How to use
 Simply modify the config.json and adapt the ports inside of docker-compose file (you need to expose the app/service port to a port inside the container).
 Run